doctor-g/gamestudio_23_24/course_plan.md

     - Not clearly satisfied
     - Not applicable

-2. If any items are not clearly satisfied, write a postmortem that contains the following:
+2. If any items are not clearly satisfied, write a postmortem.
+The postmortem is an essay whose goal is to highlight what you have learned from the experience.
+Regardless of how many items were not clearly satified, you write only one postmortem, although that postmortem may be multifaceted.

+    A successful postmortem will have the following structure, making the structure explicit in the document:
     - Summary of what went wrong
     - The primary cause
     - Impact and damage assessment